awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD.md

 ## Parameters<a name="unload-parameters"></a>

 \('*select\-statement*'\)
 A SELECT query\.
 The results of the query are unloaded\.
 In most cases, it is worthwhile to unload data in sorted order by specifying an ORDER BY clause in the query\.
 This approach saves the time required to sort the data when it is reloaded\.
-TOP is not supported in the SELECT clause\.
+TOP isn't supported in the SELECT clause\.
 Use LIMIT instead\.
 The query must be enclosed in single quotes as shown following:

 ```